kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 * key: a path to a private key file in PEM format for the certificate in certs

 Note:
-* The file name _extensions_ used in the ROCKET_TLS line do not necessarily have to be PEM.
-Important is the underlying file _format_ which needs to be PEM, i.e. base64-coded.
-Since the PEM format is openssl's default you can therefore simply rename .cert, .cer, .crt and .key files to .pem and vice versa or - as an alternative - use different file extensions like .crt or .key in the ROCKET_TLS line.
+The file name _extensions_ used in the ROCKET_TLS line do not necessarily have to be PEM as in the example.
+Important is the file _format_ that needs to be PEM, i.e. base64-coded.
+Since the PEM format is openssl's default you can therefore simply rename .cert, .cer, .crt and .key files to .pem and vice versa or - as an alternative - use .crt or .key as file extentions in the ROCKET_TLS line.

 ```sh
 docker run -d --name bitwarden \